Queen Anne's Revenge: Discovery and excavation

-Goals during the 2010 field season included staging of one of the ship's largest main deck cannons to the large artifact holding area on site, taking corrosion readings from anchors and cannon undergoing in situ corrosion treatment, attaching aluminum-alloy anodes to the remaining anchors and cannons so as to begin their in situ corrosion treatment and continuing site excavations.
+Goals during the 2010 field season included staging of one of the ship's largest main deck cannons to the large artifact holding area on site, taking corrosion readings from anchors and cannons undergoing in situ corrosion treatment, attaching aluminum-alloy anodes to the remaining anchors and cannons so as to begin their in situ corrosion treatment and continuing site excavations.

-In 2011 the 0.9 t anchor from the ship was brought to the surface, along with a range of makeshift weaponry including langrage or canister shot.
+In 2011, the 0.9 t anchor from the ship was brought to the surface, along with a range of makeshift weaponry including langrage or canister shot.

-On August 29, 2011, the National Geographic Society reported that the State of North Carolina had confirmed the shipwreck as Queen Anne's Revenge, reversing a conclusion previously maintained because of a lack of conclusive evidence.
-Specific artifacts that support this conclusion include a brass coin weight bearing the bust of Queen Anne of England, cast during her reign (1702–1714); the stem of a wine glass decorated with diamonds and tiny embossed crowns, made to commemorate the 1714 coronation of Queen Anne's successor, King George I; the remains of a French hunting sword featuring a bust that closely resembles King Louis XV, who claimed the French throne in 1715; and a urethral syringe for treating venereal diseases with a control mark indicating manufacture between 1707 and 1715 in Paris, France.
+On 29 August 2011, the National Geographic Society reported that the State of North Carolina had confirmed the shipwreck as Queen Anne's Revenge, reversing a conclusion previously maintained because of a lack of conclusive evidence.
+Specific artifacts that support this conclusion include a brass coin weight bearing the bust of Queen Anne of Great Britain, cast during her reign (1702–1714); the stem of a wine glass decorated with diamonds and tiny embossed crowns, made to commemorate the 1714 coronation of Queen Anne's successor, King George I; the remains of a French hunting sword featuring a bust that closely resembles King Louis XV, who claimed the French throne in 1715; and a urethral syringe for treating venereal diseases with a control mark indicating manufacture between 1707 and 1715 in Paris, France.

-On June 21, 2013, the National Geographic Society reported recovery of two cannons from Queen Anne's Revenge.
-Several months later, on October 28, archaeologists recovered five more cannons from the wreck.
+On 21 June 2013, the National Geographic Society reported recovery of two cannons from Queen Anne's Revenge.
+Several months later, on 28 October, archaeologists recovered five more cannons from the wreck.

-The 23rd of 30 cannons identified at the wreck site was recovered on October 24, 2014.
+The 23rd of 30 cannons identified at the wreck site was recovered on 24 October 2014.
 The gun is approximately 56 in long, weighs over 300 lb and may be a sister to a Swedish gun that was previously recovered.
 Nine cannonballs, bar shot halves, an iron bolt and a grenado were also recovered during the 2014 field season.

 In January 2018, sixteen fragments of paper were identified after being recovered from sludge inside a cannon.
 The scraps were from a copy of the book A Voyage to the South Sea, and Round the World, Perform'd in the Years 1708, 1709, 1710 and 1711 by Captain Edward Cooke, in which Cooke travels under Woodes Rogers; it is likely the pages were torn from the book and used as wadding in that cannon.
 A portion of the objects and artifacts found at the shipwreck have been given on long-term loan to the Smithsonian and are on display in the National Museum of American History.
-Additionally, some artifacts have been loaned to the Musée National de la Marine in Paris.
+Additionally, some artifacts have been loaned to the Musée national de la Marine in Paris.